 - Include Artisan Foods Or Gifts: One great way to invite your tauji who has always supported you is to send out a lavish wedding invitation with personalised gifts.
 Personalised favours curated for the particular guest receiving it can create a great impression.

 - Upcycle, Recycle And Reuse: From reusing those bottles and cardboard boxes to creating DIY wall hangings, dreamcatchers and more, there’s a lot you can do.

 - Make Your Own Jewellery: If flower jewellery is your go-to mehendi or haldi look, then make it yourself.
 A few YouTube tutorials, art and craft supplies and some creativity and you are good to go!

-- Play With Lights: If you are hosting a small wedding at your terrace, make sure to lit it up using fairy lights and mirchi lights including some scented candles to make your space all dramatic and impactful.
-These lights can be bought online and you can take charge of decorating them as you please.
+- Play With Lights: If you are hosting a small wedding on your terrace, make sure to light it up using fairy lights and mirchi lights including some scented candles to make your space all dramatic and impactful.
+These lights can be bought online and you can take charge of decorating them as you, please.

 5. Make It Customised & Memorable

 - Go Nostalgic: Make sangeet night a cosy affair with pillows and mattresses, just like 90s Bollywood movies.
 Plan those old-school wedding games which are much loved by our dadis and nanis to the little ones and make the most of your wedding celebration.